Tecnocrat/Rust-Macros/README.md

 ---

-*This README is the single source of truth for the project.
+*This README is the canonical, dense reference for all contributors and AI agents.
+All context, metadata, and automation flows are described herein.
 Keeping it updated ensures seamless onboarding and automation for all contributors and AI agents.*